jsnjack/mech/README.md

 mech
 =======

-`mech` automate Constellix DNS configuration
+`mech` automates Constellix DNS configuration (similar to [octodns](https://github.com/octodns/octodns) and [terraform](https://www.terraform.io/)).
+The advantage of `mech` is that it supports advanced configuration with multiple GTD regions and GeoProximity locations.

+The application manages DNS records, Sonar checks and GeoProximity locations.
+The functionality can easily be extended to support other Constellix resources.

 # Supported features